 Applying hot will allow for quicker and deeper penetration into the timber’s surface, however it may also raise the grain dramatically if proper wetting down has not been done prior to the application of dye.

 Density of colour: It is advisable to weaken the dye with water prior to applying.
 How much water you use will depend on how dense you wish the finished colour to be.

 Mix a small portion of dye with 4 parts water and try it on a scrap piece of wood for colour and intensity this can be diluted further if required.
 Each coat of dye you apply will darken the finished colour, so it is better to start with a weak mix and give a few applications rather than apply one dark coat.

 Water Dye can be used in both PVA & Hide glue gesso to create startling decorative effects but be prepared for unexpected colour changes when used to colour hide glue.

-LOOKThese dyes are specially for use under Shellawax & Shellawax Cream but can be used under all other surface finishes, including: Danish oil, polyurethane, nitrocellulose lacquer varnish, shellac, etc.
+LOOK: These dyes are specially for use under Shellawax, Shellawax Cream, Aussie Oil and Glow but can be used under most other non water-based surface coatings including: Danish oil, polyurethane, nitrocellulose lacquer, varnish, shellac, etc.

 - What's New

 - Browse By Brand

 - Clamps, Vices & Workholding Devices